-SiteCheck is a remote scanner, it visits your site like an everyday user or search engine bot would, and verifies if any of the pages have malicious code.
-In its simplest form, it does the following:
+SiteCheck is a remote scanner.
+It visits your site like an everyday user or search engine bot would and verifies if any of the pages have malicious code.
+In its simplest form, this is how it works:

 - We re-visit the main page acting as a search engine bot

 - From the links we extract, we select 8-10 of them and visit them using different referrers and user agents.

 - We run all those pages/links against our large malware database and perform multiple anomaly checks, comparing results between different user agents/referrers to see if there is anything hidden.

 - We also check all the included resources against multiple blacklists to see if there is anything being flagged by others or that we identified on other compromised sites.

 As you can see, we only have access to what is visible on the browser.
 If you have a hidden backdoor inside your wp-content/uploads, or a core file that doesn’t render content on the browser, it will not detect anything malicious.
 This means it might not detect the following:

 - Phishing pages that are only known to the attacker but have no direct links

 - Hidden links or spam injection that we can’t attest that it was inserted by an attacker

 There is one other very important condition that could impact the scanners detection – conditional malware.
 There are many new sophisticated strands of malware that apply rules to every visit by a user.
 Those rules will dictate when something does, or does not display.
 Rules vary and some only display to Google IP’s, some display only once a day, once per IP, once a week, or under specific conditions on the clients local configuration.